What is impetigo?

 How is impetigo diagnosed?

 You may be diagnosed by a general healthcare provider or a dermatologist.
-A dermatologist is a healthcare provider who specializes in diseases of the skin.
+A dermatologist is a healthcare provider who specializes in skin diseases.

-Your healthcare provider will ask about your medical history and your symptoms.
-He or she will ask if you’ve been in contact with anyone that has impetigo.
+Your healthcare provider will ask about your health history, symptoms, and if you’ve been in contact with anyone that has impetigo.

 You will also have a physical exam, including a close exam of your skin.
 Your healthcare provider will need to make sure your symptoms aren’t caused by other skin problems that have similar symptoms.
-He or she may take a sample of pus from one of your blisters to check for bacteria.
+They may take a sample of pus from one of your blisters to check for bacteria.

 How is impetigo treated?

 Antibiotics are the main treatment for impetigo.
 If you have only a few affected spots that don’t go deeply into your skin, you may be given an antibiotic cream or ointment.
-Mupirocin is one type of antibiotic.
 You apply this antibiotic to the affected areas of your skin.

-Usually the infection will go away within a week or so with proper treatment.
-Only rarely do scars remain from the infection.
+Often the infection will go away in a week or so with the correct treatment.
+Only rarely does the infection leave scars.
+Getting treatment quickly also reduces the chances of serious complications.

-If you get repeated bouts of impetigo, your healthcare provider may need to check you for a skin problem that makes it difficult for you to fully fight the infection.
+If you get repeated bouts of impetigo, your healthcare provider may need to check you for a skin problem that makes it hard for you to fully fight the infection.

 What are possible complications of impetigo?